jstowers/DataStructures/sort/quickSort/README.md

 3. Sort each side, left and right, recursively

 ## How Do We Do This?

-Phase 1:  Repeat until i and j pointers cross:

-    - arbitrarily choose first element as partitioning element, a[lo]
+Phase 1:  Arbitrarily choose the first element as partitioning element, a[lo]

+Phase 2:  Traverse the array with two pointers, i and j:

-    - maintain an i pointer that moves from left to right, as long as it points to an element a[i] < partitioning element a[lo]
+    - move an i pointer, a[i], from left to right, as long as a[i] < a[lo]

-    - maintain a j pointer that moves from right to left, as long as it points to an element a[j] > partitioning element a[lo]
+    - move a j pointer, a[j], from right to left, as long as a[j] > a[lo]

-    - exchange a[i] and a[j]
+    - when one of the above conditions fails, exchange a[i] and a[j]

+    - increment i and decrement j

+    - repeat Phase 2 until these pointers cross.

-Phase 2:  When pointers cross:
+Phase 3:  When i and j pointers cross:

     - exchange a[lo] with a[j]